michal-bures/konkr_data/ai-chatter/README.md

 # Customizing AI chatter

 Hi there, thanks for your interest!
-Let me de-mystify how the AI chatter file works for you.
+Let's de-mystify how the AI chatter in Konkr works!

 Aside of satisfying your curiosity, you could then use this knowledge to:
 - Customize the AI chatter to your liking - you can create your own chatter file (You can use the [default](./default.md) one as template or start with something much more simple),